-Element Purpose Summary of Features Base Salary Recognize leadership responsibilities and value of executive's position to the Company.
-Serve as a competitive compensation foundation.
-Targeted at 50th percentile of relevant peer group companies.
-Adjustments are made based upon the value of the position to the business, individual performance and pay relative to the appropriate market.
-Annual Incentive Plans Encourage and reward NEO contributions in achieving short-term performance goals.
-Align management interests with customers and stockholders.
-Address individual performance goals for the NEOs.
-Awards paid out annually in cash.
-Southwest Officers' award values are subject to downward adjustment for failure to satisfy individual goals.
-No awards paid if financial performance is below certain minimum levels.
-Long-Term Incentives Provide executives with long-term performance goals to work toward.
-Align management interests with customers and stockholders.
-Retain management with awards subject to service vesting.
-Centuri's CEO receives long-term incentives through both cash and equity, which includes Performance Shares with and without thresholds to generate awards.
-Southwest Officers receive long-term incentives through both time-lapse restricted stock units and Performance Shares.
-Centuri and Southwest performance awards are earned based on three-year financial performance.
-Executive Health, Welfare and Retirement Benefits Provide executives reasonable and competitive benefits.
-Encourage savings for retirement.
-Retain executives with pension benefits subject to service vesting.
-Health and welfare benefits consistent with standard benefits provided to all employees.
-401(k) plan and non-qualified deferred compensation plans allow for deferral of compensation and Company contributions.
-Qualified and supplemental non-qualified pension benefits.
-Southwest Change in Control Agreements Ensure attention and dedication to performance without distraction in the circumstance of a potential change in control.
-Enables executives to maintain objectivity with respect to merger or acquisition offers considered by the Board.
-Double trigger change in control severance agreements without any excise tax gross-up.
-Accelerated vesting of equity awards upon certain terminations following change in control.
-Potential increase to supplemental pension benefit.
-Centuri CEO Employment Agreement Ensure attention and dedication to performance without distraction in the circumstance of a potential change in control.
-Provide an incentive to enter into executive employment relationship.
-Protect the Company's interests.
-Two-year term, with automatic renewals.
-Provides change in control severance and severance outside of change in control scenario.
-Non-competition and non-solicitation restrictive covenants.
+Element Purpose Summary of Features Base Salary wRecognize leadership responsibilities and value of executive's position to the Company. wServe as a competitive compensation foundation. wTargeted at 50th percentile of relevant peer group companies. wAdjustments are made based upon the value of the position to the business, individual performance and pay relative to the appropriate market.
+Annual Incentive Plans wEncourage and reward NEO contributions in achieving short-term performance goals. wAlign management interests with customers and stockholders. wAddress individual performance goals for the NEOs. wAwards paid out annually in cash. wSouthwest Officers' award values are subject to downward adjustment for failure to satisfy individual goals. wNo awards paid if financial performance is below certain minimum levels.
+Long-Term Incentives wProvide executives with long-term performance goals to work toward. wAlign management interests with customers and stockholders. wRetain management with awards subject to service vesting. wCenturi's CEO receives long-term incentives through both cash and equity, which includes Performance Shares with and without thresholds to generate awards. wSouthwest Officers receive long-term incentives through both time-lapse restricted stock units and Performance Shares. wCenturi and Southwest performance awards are earned based on three-year financial performance.
+Executive Health, Welfare and Retirement Benefits wProvide executives reasonable and competitive benefits. wEncourage savings for retirement. wRetain executives with pension benefits subject to service vesting. wHealth and welfare benefits consistent with standard benefits provided to all employees. w401(k) plan and non-qualified deferred compensation plans allow for deferral of compensation and Company contributions. wQualified and supplemental non-qualified pension benefits.
+Southwest Change in Control Agreements wEnsure attention and dedication to performance without distraction in the circumstance of a potential change in control. wEnables executives to maintain objectivity with respect to merger or acquisition offers considered by the Board. wDouble trigger change in control severance agreements without any excise tax gross-up. wAccelerated vesting of equity awards upon certain terminations following change in control. wPotential increase to supplemental pension benefit.
+Centuri CEO Employment Agreement wEnsure attention and dedication to performance without distraction in the circumstance of a potential change in control. wProvide an incentive to enter into executive employment relationship. wProtect the Company's interests. wTwo-year term, with automatic renewals. wProvides change in control severance and severance outside of change in control scenario. wNon-competition and non-solicitation restrictive covenants.